jlacar/aoc-in-kotlin-all/README.md

 ### Some over-engineering expected

-I'm not much of a competitive programmer.
+I'm not much of a competitive programmer so I don't expect to solve these puzzles faster than average.
 I am, however, big on doing TDD and refactoring for simplicity, clarity, and ease of maintenance.
-I'm not playing [code golf](https://code.golf) with any of these solutions but I am striving for clean code where "clean" means it's easy to understand and work with.
-That includes having at least one automated test for each solution.
+I generally don't play [code golf](https://code.golf) with any of these solutions but as I strive for clean code, where "clean" means it's easy to understand and work with, I often find that it's less confusing and helps me solve the problem faster.
+This includes writing at least one automated test for each solution.

 Having said that, you might note that I sometimes go overboard and end up with something that looks over-engineered, which it probably is.
+My general approach to these problems is going for clarity rather brevity.
+Sometimes I refactor for clarity and get less code.
+Other times, I end up with more code than I started.
 Feel free to add a comment or two to call out anything you might question as good practice.

-A note on my general approach to these problems.
-I'm not generally going for brevity but rather clarity.
-Sometimes I end up with clear code that also brief.
-Oftentimes, I'll also refactor for clarity and end up with more lines than I started with.
+If you have suggestions on alternative approaches, that would be even better and greatly appreciated.

 ### Semantic Commit Messages

-I'm using a modified form of [sematic commit messages](https://joshbuchea/semantic-commit-messages.md) that's greatly influenced by [Arlo Belshee's Commit Notation](https://github.com/arlobelshee/ArlosCommitNotation).
+I'm using a modified form of [semantic commit messages](https://joshbuchea/semantic-commit-messages.md) that's greatly influenced by [Arlo Belshee's Commit Notation](https://github.com/arlobelshee/ArlosCommitNotation).

 | Prefix  | Name            | Intention                                   |
 |:-------:|:----------------|:--------------------------------------------|